 South Pasadena is one of many California cities that has received this designation for the totality of its racially restrictive covenants, in the eyes of both historians and even contemporaries.
 During the same time period that Jim Crow ruled the American South, a 1947 newspaper described South Pasadena as “an example of the extreme to which the trend toward restrictive racial and religious covenants can go.”
 The article went on to explain that South Pasadena’s exclusion of non-white residents was “a matter of official policy.”
 As codified by city policy, non-whites were only allowed to live in the city if working as live-in “servants, caretakers, and in similar menial work.”
 All other people of color “must be outside [city] limits by nightfall.”3

 There is evidence to suggest that South Pasadena even had a citywide air-raid system that sounded an alarm at dusk each night to signify that people of color were to leave city limits or face law enforcement.2 Many sundown towns have a well-documented history of police brutality and excessive force to ensure the absence of people of color after dark.1

-As Tiger Newspaper cites, the City Manager of South Pasadena in 1946, Frank Clough, is recorded as saying that, “We do not have any Negroes, nor do we have any other non-Caucasian people in South Pasadena.”
+As Tiger Newspaper cites, the City Manager of South Pasadena in 1946, Frank Clough, stated on the record that, “We do not have any Negroes, nor do we have any other non-Caucasian people in South Pasadena.”